By the end of this section, you will be able to:

 Punishment, especially when it is immediate, is one way to decrease undesirable behavior.
-For example, imagine your four-year-old son, Brandon, hit his younger brother.
-You have Brandon write 100 times “I will not hit my brother" (positive punishment).
+For example, imagine your five-year-old son, Brandon, runs out into the street to chase a ball.
+You have Brandon write 100 times “I will not run into the street" (positive punishment).
 Chances are he won’t repeat this behavior.
 While strategies like this are common today, in the past children were often subject to physical punishment, such as spanking.
 It’s important to be aware of some of the drawbacks in using physical punishment on children.
 First, punishment may teach fear.
 Brandon may become fearful of the street, but he also may become fearful of the person who delivered the punishment—you, his parent.
 Similarly, children who are punished by teachers may come to fear the teacher and try to avoid school (Gershoff et al., 2010).
 Consequently, most schools in the United States have banned corporal punishment.
 Second, punishment may cause children to become more aggressive and prone to antisocial behavior and delinquency (Gershoff, 2002).
 They see their parents resort to spanking when they become angry and frustrated, so, in turn, they may act out this same behavior when they become angry and frustrated.
-For example, because you spank Brenda when you are angry with her for her misbehavior, she might start hitting her friends when they won’t share their toys.
+For example, if you spank your child when you are angry with them for their misbehavior, they might start hitting their friends when they won’t share their toys.

 While positive punishment can be effective in some cases, Skinner suggested that the use of punishment should be weighed against the possible negative effects.
 Today’s psychologists and parenting experts favor reinforcement over punishment—they recommend that you catch your child doing something good and reward them for it.